 No one gets married with the intention of getting a divorce.
 The reality is that approximately 50% of marriages end up in divorce in the United States.

-Infidelity is the ultimate breach of that promise and it is therefore no surprise that is one of the top reasons for a divorce.
-Infidelity in a marriage fosters and encourages feelings of mistrust, anger and rejection by the party who was cheated on.
+Infidelity is the ultimate breach of that promise and it is, therefore, no surprise that is one of the topreasons for getting a divorce.
+Infidelity in a marriage fosters and encourages feelings of mistrust, anger, and rejection by the party who was cheated on.

 2. Unresponsive to needs

 Each spouse enters a marriage with preconceived expectations.
 Those expectations include how their spouse will satisfy their emotional, spiritual, physical, sexual and financial needs.
 Sometimes each spouse has different and opposing expectations or the expectations are not communicated.

 The ideal for any relationship is that both persons are on the same maturity level.
-Individuals in a marriage may start from the same maturity level, but during the marriage one person advances in maturity as a result of a life event or experience.
+Individuals in a marriage may start from the same maturity level, but during the marriage, one person advances in maturity as a result of a life event or experience.

-5. Emotional abuse
+5. Emotional and physical abuse

 Abuse in any kind or form is the catalyst for conflict in a marriage.
 Emotional abuse significantly affects the victim’s confidence and self-esteem.
 There is no room in a marriage for emotional abuse and it is often times the open gate to physical abuse.

 6. Financial problems

-Money problems are big problems for any single person and doubles in intensity with two people are involved and a potential family.
+Money problems are big problems for any single person and double in intensity with two people are involved and a potential family.
 Married couples are guilty of not talking much about financial expectations prior to or during a marriage.